Team-06-alpha-A62/kapow/README.md

 ## Usage

 After completing the above steps, you should be able to view and interact with the application in your browser.

-## Contributing

-To contribute to this project, please follow the standard GitHub flow: fork the repository, create a new branch, commit your changes, and create a pull request.
+Enjoy!